" "

 This behavior warrants disciplinary action, including license review or up to termination.
 There’s no system fix for this level of willful disregard.
 It’s about removing dangerous individuals from the care environment.

-Using the Just Culture Framework in Medical Malpractice Review
+Using the Just Culture Framework in Medical Care Reviews

 When EvaluCare reviews a case, we: